PeteRager/lennoxs30api/README.md

 By Pete Sage ()

-This module connects to the Lennox Cloud API to retrieve data from S30 / E30 thermostats.
+This asyncio module connects to the Lennox Cloud API to retrieve data from S30 / E30 thermostats.
 This API does not work for older models that use a different API.
 Those models are supported by this project:  https://github.com/thevoltagesource/myicomfort